einashaddad/symptomatic/README.md

     python route.py

-The following environment variables need to be set:
+The following environment variables need to be set (ask me for a launsher shell script):

 * API_SECRET_KEY
 * CONSUMER_KEY